Jack Henry Rapid Transfers - Frequently Asked Questions

 How much will this cost financial institutions?

 There are no direct costs to our banks and credit unions for this service.
-However, end users will incur fees that are in line with the market
+However, end-users will incur fees on “push-to card” transfers, at 1.75% or a $0.50 minimum per transfer.
+For “pull-from-card” transfers, end users will incur fees at 0.75% or a $0.50 minimum per transfer.

 Do you need Banno Business to get access to Jack Henry Rapid Transfers?

-No, Jack Henry Rapid Transfers will be available for both retail and business customers.
-However, it’s important to know that support for retail and business users may not be released at the same time.
+No, Jack Henry Rapid Transfers is available for both retail and business customers.

 Can Jack Henry Rapid Transfers be configured at the user level?